hackersatcambridge/constitution/README.md

 # Executive Committee

 The canonical list of members of the executive is the [committee/committee.yaml](committee/committee.yaml) file.
-Any changes to this file must satisfy the requirements laid out in the constitution for adding or removing members for the Society.
+Any changes to this file must satisfy the requirements laid out in the constitution for adding or removing members for the Executive Committee.